srushti-vai/Olympics-Data-Analysis/README.md

 **Pivoting or stacking your data with explanations.**
-- stack by country and gender to break down biometrics average by demographic (agg func = 'mean')
+- DONE: stack by country and gender to break down biometrics average by demographic (agg func = 'mean')
 - DONE: pivot the data by player names and have the columns be the games, and values be the medals to see the change in their winnings and improvement through the years